rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 there.

 <pgNo>10</pgNo>
-10

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 From the late 1930s with the purges of 1937–38 to the end of the Stalin Era a reorientation towards a centralized, Russian majority-oriented society is established.
 This can be observed in orthographic and lexical developments, on the one hand, and the